• Skip to main content

 On the nose, this expression offers notes of cloves, cinnamon, mint, and pine nuts.
 The palate opens with fresh herbs and follows with mellow caramel, pistachio, and vanilla.
 The finish is long and spicy woody notes of lingering peppercorn and a touch of rye flavor.

-A glass of rum and coke on a wooden table
+A glass of whiskey on the rocks on a wooden table against a black background

 2. High West a Midwinter Night’s Dram